View All

 What is a Priority Queue in Data Structure?

-A priority queue is an abstract data type (ADT) that organizes elements based on their priority rather than the order in which they were added.
+A priority queue in data structure is an abstract data type (ADT) that organizes elements based on their priority rather than the order in which they were added.
 Unlike a regular queue, which follows a first-in-first-out (FIFO) order, a priority queue processes the element with the highest priority first.
 This makes it a versatile tool for handling scenarios where priority matters more than sequence.

 1. Initial Queue: 1,3,4,8,14,22